Fine Arts Doctoral Program Guidelines

 The host institution assumes responsibility for assigning specific tasks to the student, subject to the qualifications listed above.
 The mentor associated with the host institution may be appointed as an auxiliary member of the student's committee provided that the person meets graduate faculty standards at Texas Tech University.
 The host institution bears no obligation to employ the student after completion of the internship.

-3. What is the role of the advisory committee and the GC in arranging
+3. What is the role of the advisory committee and the GC in arranging an internship?

 The student's dissertation advisory committee bears responsibility for approving the internship proposal, submitting it to GC scrutiny only in instances when its provisions appear not to conform to the intent of these guidelines.
 In addition, the advisory committee is responsible for formulating agreements and arrangements with the host institution (or for delegating those tasks).
 With the approval of the advisory committee, either the institution or the student may, for good reason, terminate the relationship at any time before the originally agreed-upon date of completion.